Are Lawsuit Settlements Taxable?

 Taxable Attorney Fees

-Regardless of whether you pay your attorney on a contingent-fee basis or by the hour, these legal fees will affect your net recovery and tax obligations.
+Regardless of whether you pay your attorney on a contingent-fee basis or by the hour, legal fees affect your tax obligations.

 Other Expenses Involved